-sessions even increased as the trial proceeded, and the ICC Detention Centre's Medical Officer [REDACTED].374
+sessions even increased as the trial proceeded, and the ICC Detention Centre's Medical Officer requested one-day off per week of the sitting schedule due to the Appellant's mental disabilities.374

-- 207. Mental disabilities are not necessarily all-encompassing.
+207. Mental disabilities are not necessarily all-encompassing.
 The Appellant, now removed from harm's way, has, what a normal person would say, good days and bad days.
 This is normal and to be expected.
-On 15 April 2021, the Appellant, having known the relevant timeframe of the sentencing hearing since the issuance of the Impugned Order on 4 February 2021,375 prepared for his unsworn statement to the Chamber with Counsel.
+On 15 April 2021, the Appellant, having known the relevant timeframe of the sentencing hearing since the issuance of the Impugned Order on 4 February 2021, 375 prepared for his unsworn statement to the Chamber with Counsel.
 He was able to remain calm, remember information and speak without revealing confidential information because he knew about this for over two months.
-Had this been an impromptu speech, the Defence cannot surmise how it would have turned out. - 208.
-The Chamber used a discrete moment in time, the approximate one hour and forty-five minutes in which the Appellant spoke, to determine the overall mental state of the Appellant in rejecting the mitigating factor and personal circumstance of the Appellant.376 Furthermore, the Chamber unabashedly discussed about the overall content of the Appellant's unsworn statement during its discussion of the Joint Sentence.377 The Chamber supplanted this one hour and forty-five minutes against all the medical evidence given to the Chamber about the Appellant's mental state.
+Had this been an impromptu speech, the Defence cannot surmise how it would have turned out.

+208. The Chamber used a discrete moment in time, the approximate one hour and forty-five minutes in which the Appellant spoke, to determine the overall mental state of the Appellant in rejecting the mitigating factor and personal circumstance of the Appellant.376 Furthermore, the Chamber unabashedly discussed about the overall content of the Appellant's unsworn statement during its discussion of the Joint Sentence.377 The Chamber supplanted this one hour and forty-five minutes against all the medical evidence given to the Chamber about the Appellant's mental state.
 And while saying that it did not use it as an aggravating circumstance, the Chamber used this moment of lucidity against the Appellant.378 With respect, the Appeals Chamber cannot let this stand.